Impact Training

 The “basketball” team operates as a single unit in which regardless of the position you hold on that team, its success requires you to be flexible and be able to perform any or many roles on that team at a moment’s notice.

-The players depend on each other, acutely aware that goals are reached and success achieved only when they are working together.
+The players depend on each other, acutely aware that goals are reached and success achieved only when they are working together as a single, coordinated unit.

 The “track and field” team on the other hand, while representing the same club or organisation and in this regard can be considered a team, they really operate independently of each other.

-Both types of teams can exist in your small business at the same time…and that’s okay.
-Your mission, should you accept, is to recognize which type of team or if both types exist in your small business, and how to deal with each team.
+Well, both types of teams can exist in your small business at the same time…and that’s okay.
+Your mission, should you accept, is to recognize which type of team or if both types exist in your small business, and which type of leadership you will rely on.

 I can declare myself a firsthand expert on this.